tracy-o/learning-day/docs/topics/metrics/metrics-in-belfrage.md

 Currently in Belfrage we have a mixture of approaches to tracking:

-* We use `Belfrage.Event` module for tracking some things which sends data to Belfrage Monitor app, but also uses the library called `Statix` to send it to AWS CloudWatch. `Statix` sends data using `StatsD` protocol to AWS CloudWatch Agent which in turn sends it to AWS CloudWatch.
+* We use `Belfrage.Event` module for tracking some things which used to send data to the now defunct Monitor, but also uses the library called `Statix` to send it to AWS CloudWatch. `Statix` sends data using `StatsD` protocol to AWS CloudWatch Agent which in turn sends it to AWS CloudWatch.
 * We use `Statix` directly in some other places.
 * We use `:telemetry` to track certain things (mostly things like Erlang VM stats or 3rd party libraries like Cowboy): we listen to `:telemetry` events